 If the general public can access the information under other legislation, then this may diminish the likelihood of any prejudice arising from disclosure under FOIA.
 For more information about this, please refer to the ICO’s guidance document, Information in the public domain.

 There are various sector-specific codes, regulations and pieces of legislation which govern transparency as it relates to public spending.
 For example, the Local Government Transparency Code 2015 requires local authorities in England to publish the details of any item of expenditure that exceeds £500.
-The Commissioner reflects this in her Definition document for principal local authorities which provides guidance about publication schemes to local authorities.
+The Commissioner reflects this in their Definition document for principal local authorities which provides guidance about publication schemes to local authorities.
 It recommends that a principal local authority should make financial information about projected and actual income and expenditure, procurement, contracts and financial audit available for at least the current and previous two financial years.
 This should include details of expenditure over £500, including costs, supplier and monthly transaction information.

 Such information is unlikely to be prejudicial to the local authority’s commercial interests and is therefore unlikely to be exempt under section 43.